DMTCP-CRAC/CRAC-early-development/README.md

 restart CUDA application with noval split-process architecture.
 The Plugin code is in the contrib/split-cuda directory.
 CRAC consists of the plugin on top of DMTCP.

 ## TODO
-We are in the process of porting our code that is developed for the cluster's specific environment to make it more general.
+We are in the process of porting our code.
+It was developed for a development cluster's specific environment.
+The version here is intended to run on all recent-model NVIDIA GPUs.
+We have not yet finished porting the development code.
+For example, the version on the development cluster correctly runs Gromacs, but we have not yet fixed that bug for this version.

+## CITATION
+The citation of this work is an accepted paper at SC'20.
+The citation will be provided here when the SC proceedings are available.
+In the meantime, there is a technical report at arxiv.org, under the title:<br>
+_CRAC: Checkpoint-Restart Architecture for CUDA with Streams and UVM_<br>
+by Twinkle Jain and Gene Cooperman

 ## DMTCP: Distributed MultiThreaded CheckPointing
 (http://dmtcp.sourceforge.net/) [![Build Status](https://travis-ci.org/dmtcp/dmtcp.png?branch=master)](https://travis-ci.org/dmtcp/dmtcp)